 Mulch is by no means a bad idea.
 It has many beneficial qualities, but like everything else in life, it should be used in moderation.

-When applied correctly it protects the tree from lawn mower or string trimmer damage, while keeping the soil moist and stabilizing the temperature in summer and winter.
+When applied correctly it protects the tree from a lawnmower or string trimmer damage, while keeping the soil moist and stabilizing the temperature in summer and winter.
 Organic mulches also eventually decompose and improve the soil structure.

 One of the major purposes of mulch is to prevent weed growth, so the copious amounts piled around the trees may be some overeager company’s idea of stopping weeds for good.